glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 \end{pmatrix}.
 {% endkatex %}

-The plot below illustrates the convergence of the distribution of states from the previous example.
+The plot below illustrates the convergence of the distribution from the previous example.
 In the plot the components of {% katex %}\pi_t{% endkatex %} from equation {% katex %}(5){% endkatex %}
 are plotted for each time step.
 The convergence to the limiting value occurs rapidly.
 Within only
 {% katex %}20{% endkatex %} steps {% katex %}\pi_t{% endkatex %} has reached limiting distribution.